oneam/Shuffle/README.md

 Testing Shuffle
 ---------------

 Shuffle has a full suite of unit tests.
-The tests are designed to ensure that the application will perform as expectd given values input and also designed to ensure that the lists produced are a truely randomized set of values.
+The tests are designed to ensure that the application will perform as expected given valid input and also ensures that the lists produced are a sufficiently randomized set of values.

 In order to run the unit tests included in Shuffle, use Gradle's check target: